Australian RV rules

 Legal Maximum Towing Weights

 In Australia, for tow vehicles under 4.5 tonne, the maximum laden trailer weight is (currently and legally) the lesser of that allowed by the tow vehicle, tow hitch, or the maximum trailer mass.
 This overrides earlier legislation limiting towed weight to 1.5 times the tow vehicle’s unladen weight.
-Many believe these limits are too high for current caravan weights and towing speeds: see https://rvbooks.com.au/caravan-and-tow-vehicle-dynamics/
+Many believe these limits are too high for current travel trailer weights and towing speeds: see https://rvbooks.com.au/caravan-and-tow-vehicle-dynamics/

 Trailer Dimensions – conventional trailers